ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 - __filename: The fully qualified filename of the current module.
 - console: console.log() is available, just as it is in client side JavaScript.
 - module: This is not actually a global, because each module in the program has a different module object.
 The fully qualified filename of the current module is in `module.name`.  `module.exports` contains the variable from the module that is exported and is returned when another module does a require() for this one.
 This might be a function, a value, or, often, an object with various functions and/or values.
 - require(): Used to get access to exports from other modules.
-If a module calls `require("http")`, it is loading the library called http from Node or from one of the packages installed using npm.
+If a module calls `require("http")`, it is loadig the built-in Node.js module called http.
+If the module name isn't built-in, Node.js will then look for it in the installed npm packages.
 If a module calls `require("../utils/parser")`, it is loading the `../utils/parser.js` module, where the pathname is relative to the current module.
-Also, if `require.name` equals the current module, the current module is the one that was started by node.
+Also, if `require.main` equals the current module, the current module is the one that was started by node.

 The variables you declare inside of a node module are available only within that module, unless you export them, or unless you attach them to the global object, like: